Best practices in utilizing work collaboration

 Research shows that collaboration software provides a 20 to 30% increase in work productivity.
 Streamlining project management tasks also improves your team’s accountability.

 Less passing the blame on who didn’t accomplish their task, more on having a clear insight on what to do during the whole week or month.
-This also increases the satisfaction of your remote employees, making then feel that they are following the company’s organizational workflow.
+This also increases the satisfaction of your remote employees, making them feel that they are following the company’s organizational workflow.

 Two of the most trusted collaboration software today are Asana and Slack.
 With these platforms, you can streamline workflow over different teams, delegate tasks to your employees separately, and track your employees’ work progress.